Suheeskar/House-price-prediction-using-Python/README.md

 6) Splitting the Data and feature scaling

-7) Building a various regression models like ("lm","rf","svmRadial","xgbTree","xgbLinear")
+7) Building a various regression models like ("lm","rf","svm","xgb","KNN","Desicion Tree")

 8) Making Predictions Using the Models